serenalwang/serenalwang.github.io/index.md

 I am interested in developing **machine learning** algorithms that have **reliable performance guarantees**, and **positive long-term societal impact**.
 Read about my [research](/projects).

 Outside of research, I enjoy photography, music, and <a href="/writing">poetry</a>.

+**News**
+* I wrote a blog post for the Microsoft Research Blog! [**When bias begets bias: A source of negative feedback loops in AI systems.**](https://www.microsoft.com/en-us/research/blog/when-bias-begets-bias-a-source-of-negative-feedback-loops-in-ai-systems/)

 Email: `lydiatliu_at_berkeley_dot_edu`